Couscous Meatball Soup Recipe

 - 2. In the same skillet, brown onion in oil.
 Add greens and kale; cook 6-7 minutes longer or until wilted.

 - 3. In a Dutch oven, combine the greens mixture, meatballs, stock, vinegar, pepper flakes and pepper.
 Bring to a boil.
 Reduce heat; cover and simmer for 10 minutes.
 Return to a boil.
 Stir in couscous.
-Reduce heat; cover and simmer for 10-15 minutes or until couscous is tender, stirring once.
+Reduce heat; cover and simmer, stirring once, until couscous is tender, 10-15 minutes.
 Yield: 10 servings (2-1/2 quarts).

 Reviews for Couscous Meatball Soup